 Highlights

-• The internationalisation of higher education gives rise to the curious entity of the global university.
+• The post-1990s commercial turn in the internationalisation of higher education has given rise to the global research university (GRU).

-• About the Author: Bregham Dalgliesh has worked in Canadian, Scottish, French, American and Japanese academe for more than twenty years and specialises in critical philosophy.
+• About the Author: Bregham Dalgliesh has worked in Canadian, Scottish, French, American and Japanese academe for more than twenty-five years.

 • 250 Pages